Marie Josée Ta Lou-Smith: Career

-2007-2009: Early career
+2007–2009: Early career

 Ta Lou's first passion was association football before her elder brother convinced her to change to sprinting in 2008.
 She trained in Paris and studied medicine at the Université d'Abobo-Adjamé in Abidjan.

 Ta Lou played football at school in the neighbourhood of Koumassi, a suburb of Abidjan.
 Her brother objected when a women's team tried to get her to join them, fearing that she would become a tomboy.
 Friends of his suggested that if his sister enjoyed sports, she should take up athletics, as she was already regularly beating the boys in her class in sprints.
 By coincidence, Florence Olonade, the Ivory Coast 100 m champion in 1988, was a classmate of Ta Lou's mother and invited Ta Lou for a trial.
 She beat the girls who trained under Olonade in a 200 m race, even though she was running barefoot and had no time to prepare.

 By the end of June 2007, she was part of the Ivorian 4 × 100 m team that won bronze at the West African Championships in Cotonou, Benin.
 She then made the Ivorian team for the African Junior Championships in Ouagadougou, Burkina Faso.
 She finished last in her 100 m heat with a time of 13.21 seconds.
 In September 2007, she won her first national 100 m title in a time of 12.9 seconds.

-In 2008, she won both the 100 metre and 200 metre at the National Championships.
+In 2008, she won both the 100 metres and 200 metres at the National Championships.
 She repeated this feat at the 2009 National Championships.
 That year, she finished seventh in the 200 metre race at the 2009 West African Championships in Porto-Novo, Benin, with a time of 25.67 despite a 1.8 m/s headwind.
 Her coach, Florence Onolade, made the sacrifice of sending the athlete he saw as promising to a coach with more experience, Jeannot Kouamé so that Ta Lou could progress further.